henki-robotics/robotics_essentials_ros2/README.md

 Did you encounter a problem during your exercises, or did you find a mistake?
 Report issues in the "Issues" section in GitHub, and we will help you.

-If you've found a fix to an existing issue, you can open a new Pull requests to fix it and to contribute to this course.
+If you've found a fix to an existing issue, you can open a new Pull Request to fix it and contribute to this course.
 We highly appreciate all the contributions!